em-jose/react-journal/README.md

 ### 2. Create .env files

-* Create the ".env" file with the following Firebase variables:
+* Create the ".env" file with the following Firebase and Cloudinary variables:

 ```txt
 VITE_FIREBASE_API_KEY